 If you know your duration, resources, and quality target then you know how large your scope can be.

-So next time someone says you need to ‘accelerate’ some project because it has to be done soon you know what you need to do.
+So next time someone says you need to ‘accelerate’ some project because it has to be done sooner you know what you need to do.
 You need to figure out a nice way to either 1) ask for more resources, 2) ask them which features they want to drop, or 3) explain to them why you are lowering the quality bar.
 The choice is theirs.